Nuclearfossil/IntroToCSharpGraphics/docs/_posts/2017-02-11-OpenGLShaders.md

  - We set the output color that we just defined to the color passed in by the vertex buffer
  - we then modify the vertex postion (`vertex_position`) passed in on the vertex buffer why the MVP matrix and assign it to a variable called `gl_Position`.

 Where did that `gl_Position` variable come from?
-It's actually defined as part of OpenGL's vertex, tesselation evaluation and geometry languages.
+It's actually defined as part of OpenGL's vertex, tessellation evaluation and geometry languages.
 It's part of a global instance of the `gl_PerVertex` named block.
 It is an output that receives the homogeneous vertex position; the position of the vertex in screen space.
 See [khronos.org](https://www.khronos.org/registry/OpenGL-Refpages/gl4/html/gl_Position.xhtml) for a deeper breakdown.
 In other words, the GLSL vertex shader doesn't output any data, but it does allow us to populate global data in each shader stage.

 OK.
 What do I mean by 'each shader stage'.
 We've danced around this a bit.
 This shader we've just looked at?
 I've repeatedly called it the 'vertex shader'.
 That's arguably the first stage in the shading pipeline.
 However there's a lot more to it than that.